kouamdestin/Teach-AR/README.md

 This repository holds the source code for a captivating and interactive Augmented Reality (AR) app developed using Unity, designed to foster an engaging learning experience for users.

 # About Teach'AR
 Teach’AR is a smartphone application that uses augmented and mixed reality (AR/MR) to help you learn new or complex concepts Visually and interactively.
 3D models and animations are overlaid onto the real world through a smartphone camera, helping learners visualize complex concepts and improve information retention.Teach’AR aims to significantly enhance the academic performance of learners in Africa.
+The app also has inclusive lessons such as the sign language tutor with exact gestures to help users learn sign language.
 Whether you’re a student, teacher, or self-learner, teach’AR provides an engaging and visual learning experience.

 #Features:
 •	Immersive AR Integration: Leverages AR technology to overlay virtual objects and information onto the real world, enhancing comprehension and visualization.